Owings Mills Mall: 1981–1986: Development and opening

-The mall was announced as early as 1981, with vague plans that compared it to the White Marsh Mall in size.
-By late 1983, a summer 1986 opening had been announced as well as the fact that the mall was to feature 3 department store anchors with plans for two more.
+The mall was announced as early as March 1981, with vague plans that compared it to the White Marsh Mall in size.
+By late 1983, a summer 1986 opening had been announced, and the mall was to feature three department store anchors with plans for two more.
 Anchors Saks Fifth Avenue, Bambergers, and Hecht's were announced in 1984.
-The mall opened on July 28, 1986 with the mall 95% leased and 80% of stores open.
-The area was identified as a primary growth center in 1979 by Baltimore County and originally intended to be built around a lake.
-The Rouse Company planned to develop the mall and surrounding area similar to its town center project in Columbia, Maryland.
-Environmental regulations changed during the time between the development of Columbia and Owings Mills and the Army Corps of Engineers concluded the lake would have a negative environmental impact.
-The mall was built, but the area does not include the waterfront focal point initially planned.
+The area was identified as a primary growth center in 1979 by Baltimore County and originally intended to be built around a 100 acre lake, with $2 million invested in the project.
+The Rouse Company planned to develop the mall and surrounding area as Owings Mills Town Center, similar to its town center project in Columbia, Maryland.
+Environmental regulations changed during the time between the development of Columbia and Owings Mills, and the Army Corps of Engineers concluded the lake would have a negative environmental impact.
+The area does not include the waterfront focal point initially planned, which is why the "Owings Mills Town Center" name was never used when the mall opened.
+The mall had its grand opening celebration on July 30, 1986 as Owings Mills Fashion Mall, being 95% leased and having 80% of stores open.

-Baltimore Metro Subway station
+1987–2017: Decline, closure, and demolition

-The Owings Mills Metro Subway Station was opened by the Baltimore Metro Subway one year after Owings Mills Mall opened.
-Shuttle bus service with a 10 minute round trip was provided between the mall and the station.
+The Baltimore Metro Subway opened the Owings Mills Metro Subway Station one year after Owings Mills Mall.
+Shuttle bus service with a ten minute round trip was provided between the mall and the station.
 This shuttle bus service was discontinued in June 1992, leaving a less frequent bus service that provided this link only every 30 to 60 minutes.
-Alternatively, a one mile walk was possible between the mall and the Metro station which ran alongside an unused auxiliary parking lot of the mall, then down a hill through grass and vegetation on a winding asphalt pathway, before reaching one of the Metro parking lots.

 Christina Brown murder

-At 2:18 PM on September 25, 1992, Christina Marie Brown was found dead from a gunshot wound to the back of the head along the vegetation lined portion of the path between the mall and the Metro station.
+At 2:18 p.m.
+EDT on September 25, 1992, Christina Marie Brown was found dead from a gunshot wound to the back of the head along the vegetation lined portion of the path between the mall and the Metro station.
 She was found ten minutes after leaving work as an employee of a cleaning company under contract to Saks Fifth Avenue at the mall, and was believed to have been traveling to the Metro station, en route to her home in Baltimore City.
 Brown was shot after she resisted a robbery attempt, and her purse, containing about $120, was taken.
 The pathway was closed on November 25, 1992, in response to Brown's murder.
 The murder received heavy local media attention, which led to a long-standing perception that Owings Mills Mall was unsafe.
 After the closure of the trail, a walk between the mall and metro became impractical for most, thereby requiring the use of regular bus service.
-In 1997, bus service between the two locations was improved.
-The ease of public transportation allowed visitors from inner city urban areas to get to and from this mall much more easily than other suburban malls in the Baltimore metropolitan area.